dapi-co/connect-react-native/README.md

 Let's create a simple app that integrates DapiConnect and uses the `dapiconnect-reactnative` module.

-1. Make sure `react-native-cli` is installed: `yarn global add react-native-cli`
-2. Create the app with `react-native init YourApp`
-3. Step into your newly created app folder: `cd YourApp`
+1. Step into your app directory: `cd YourApp`
-4. Install `dapiconnect-reactnative` from GitHub: `yarn add github:dapi-co/DapiConnect-ReactNative`
+2. Install the library: `yarn install connect-react-native`
-5. Install all the dependencies for the project: `yarn install`.
+3. Install all the dependencies for the project: `yarn install`.
 (Because of a [bug](https://github.com/yarnpkg/yarn/issues/2165) you may need to clean `yarn`'s cache with `yarn cache clean` before.)
-6. Open `ios/Podile` in a text editor: `vim ios/Podfile`, update the platform to iOS 10.3:
+4. Open `ios/Podile` in a text editor: `vim ios/Podfile`, update the platform to iOS 10.3:

 ```diff
 require_relative '../node_modules/react-native/scripts/react_native_pods'